top of page

 “Amazing instructor!
 Made lectures interesting and engaging, fostered discussion and questions among the class, and overall taught the material in an accessible and thought-provoking way”

-“The TA clearly understands R Studio inside and out.”
+“Clearly understands R Studio inside and out.”

 bottom of page